-Limited advertising will be allowed on Private Hire Vehicles subject to the approval of the Council.
-Advertisements must be in accordance with the requirement set out in Appendix O.
+Limited branding/advertising will be allowed on Private Hire Vehicles subject to the approval of the Council.
+Advertisements must be in accordance with the requirement set out in the council's Policy in Relation to the Branding of Licensed Vehicles at Appendix O.